 DevOps CI/CD (Continuous Integration and Continuous Deployment) methodologies are the backbone of OPNFV.
 On a nightly basis, scenarios are built and deployed them in an automated fashion to Pharos labs across the globe on multiple hardware platforms.
 This level of built-in testing and automation enables network provisioning, speed, and technical diversity.

-The sixth release, Fraser, advances support for cloud native applications and takes OPNFV maturity to a new level with additional testing, carrier-grade features, and upstream project integration.
-Learn about Fraser.
+The seventh release, Gambia, advances support for cloud native applications and takes OPNFV maturity to a new level with additional monitoring and service assurance functionality.
+OPNFV, a pioneer in NFV continuous integration, is taking a first step towards continuous delivery with Gambia.
+Learn about Gambia.